GaniuKuku/Loan-Data-Cleaning/README.md

-# Loan-data-Cleaning
+# Data-Cleaning
-Cleaning and Preprocessing of a dataset that contains bank loans
+Cleaning and Preprocessing of data